moubi/blog/content/blog/react-device-based-code-split/index.md

 This article is a mix of arguments, reality checks and a code solution at the end. **Its focus: device (touch/desktop) driven code split in React with no backend.**

-Often the road leading to an actual implementation is long and bumpy - priorities, design, budget, colleagues with own views, talking in different languages.
+Often the road leading to an actual implementation is long and bumpy - priorities, design, budget, colleagues with their own views, talking in different languages.
 These obstacles are challenging and usually take more energy to deal with than just coding.
 For that reason they deserve a separate preface here.

 Jump to the [code section](#conditionally-import-and-render-components), if this is what you are looking for, otherwise let's continue.